Our Dreams Are Meant For Us

 We look at the odds and decide the outcome we seek is unlikely.
 The chances of success are far too slim.

-What if our dream demands more than we have to give and we can’t make it happen?
-What if we try our best, give it our all but aren’t able to weather the setbacks and still come up short despite our efforts?
+What if our dream demands too much and we can’t make it happen?
+What if we try our best, if we give it our all, but still come up short despite our best efforts?

-How devastating that would be, to live with the knowledge that we couldn’t do it!
+How devastating that would be, to live with the knowledge that we couldn’t quite hack it, that we crumpled in defeat after going all in!

 Then there’s fear disguised as practicality.

 We're already overstretched.
 We have too much on our plate.
 We don’t have the time, the resources, the energy or support.
-It will take too long, it’s too much effort.
-Those kinds of lofty dreams aren’t realistic, they’re highly unattainable, seriously improbable.
+It’ll take too long and it’s too much effort.

-The litany of excuses camouflaged as practical common sense.
+The litany of excuses camouflaged as logical common sense.

-Or perhaps it’s the fear of change partnered with the fear of the unknown.
+Or perhaps it’s the fear of change blended with the even more harrowing fear of the unknown.

 Why risk it all to start over?